nwhitehead/pzfxr/README.md

 sound generation functions are based on [BFXR](https://www.bfxr.net/) by increpare, which is based on the original [SFXR](http://www.drpetter.se/project_sfxr.html) by Thomas Petersson.
-PZFXR uses [argagg](https://github.com/vietjtnguyen/argagg) by Viet the Nguyen for command line parsing.
+PZFXR uses [argagg](https://github.com/vietjtnguyen/argagg) by Viet The Nguyen for command line parsing.